ericagirges/sample-zaf-next/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `pages/index.js`.
+You will need to import useZAFClient into any pages where requests to the client will be made.
 The page auto-updates as you edit the file.